nuts-foundation/nuts-documentation/pages/architecture/certificates.rst

 Vendor Certificate
 ------------------

 This certificate is issued by the vendor to itself to sign events.
-It's validity period should be as short as possible, just long enough to allow the event to be timestamped and signed.
+The key pair and certificate are ephemeral, meaning they're valid just long enough to span the moment of signing.
 In any case the validity period should not be longer than 1 minute (60 seconds).
+The advantage of this is that the CA doesn't need to care about maintaining a CRL for these certificates, since if the private key leaks, the validity period of the corresponding certificate is too short to be useful for exploits.

 =================================  ==========  =========================================
 Extension                          Critical?
 Value